Poch: Part 2 – Pochen

 The next stage is Pochen, a vying round which resembles a simple poker game.

 The dealer asks "Who's knocking?"
 (Note: Wer pocht?)
-Beginning with forehand, the first player with has a set (Kunststück), i.e. two or more cards of the same rank, may knock on the table or say "I'll knock!"
+Beginning with forehand, the first player with a set (Kunststück), i.e. two or more cards of the same rank, may knock on the table or say "I'll knock!"
 (Note: Ich poche!) and place a number of chips in the Poch compartment.
 Or forehand may name the stake by saying e.g. "I'll knock one!"
 (Note: Ich poche eins!) and staking one chip or "I'll knock three!" and staking three chips.
 Any player who thinks he can beat the 'knocker' (Pocher) with a better set says "Hold!"
 (Note: Ich halte!) and places the same number of chips in the pool as the knocker did.
 Alternatively a player may take over as knocker by saying "I'll knock higher!"
 (Note: Ich poche nach!) or "I'll knock two!"
 (Note: Ich poche zwei!), thus raising the stake.
 However, a player who thinks he or she has little chance of winning, may fold by saying "pass" and drop out of this stage of the game, losing any stake placed to that point.
 Bidding continues around the table until the amounts bet by all those left in are equal or until all bar one have folded.

 If at least two players are left in, they reveal their sets and the highest wins both the contents of the Poch pool.
 Sets must be either four of a kind (Gevierte), three of a kind (Gedritte) or pairs (Paare).
 Any four of a kind beats any three of a kind and any three of a kind beats a pair.
 If the sets are of the same type, the higher ranking set wins; if two players have sets of the same rank, the player with the trump card wins.
 If all but one pass, the player left in wins and does not need to show any cards.
 Thus bluffing is possible.
 (Note: The rules that accompany the Philos Poch board state that if the knocker has bluffed i.e. turns out not to have the highest set, he pays a double stake to the pool before the player with the highest set collects the winnings.)